Visit this website regularly for updates or follow us on Twitter.

 You can browse all the accepted abstracts at https://uros.hopto.org.

-We are happy to have three excellent keynote talks by Isabel Molina Peralta, Matthias Templ and Kurt Hornik.
+We are happy to have two excellent keynote talks by Isabel Molina Peralta and Matthias Templ.

 is associate professor at the Department of Statistics of Universidad Carlos III de Madrid since 2009.
 She got her Ph.
 D. in Statistics and Operations Research in 2003 at Universidad Miguel Hernández de Elche.
 She has published more than 30 papers in peer-reviewed statistical journals, most of them on small area estimation, and has received several awards.
 She is currently associate editor for the scientific journals “Survey Methodology” and “Journal of Survey Statistics and Methodology”.
 She is co-author, together with J.N.K.
 Rao, of the Wiley book “Small area estimation, 2nd Ed.”